Waiting for the Storm

 “The stone absorbed my worst feelings, Tzina.”

-“I don’t want anyone to experience that.”
+“I don’t want anyone else to experience them.”

-“In the old times, when a stone was used up, it was transformed into air.”
+“In the old times, when a stone was used up, it was transformed into air, never put back in the sea.”

 “Why not?”

 “Is it true?”
-I ask her.
+I ask her, “or just a legend?”

-“I don’t know,” she says.
+“I don’t know,” she says, “but I’m scared.”

 We start walking toward shore.

-“How often do you hunt for the stones, Tzina.”
+“How often do you hunt for the stones, Tzina?”

-“And last night I had trouble sleeping.”
+“A new landscape came to me about a week ago, and last night I had trouble sleeping.”

 “I’ve never gone looking for a stone without finding one.”